josmar-crwdstffng/angular/aio/content/guide/architecture-components.md

 ## Template syntax

-A template looks like regular HTML, except that it also contains Angular [template syntax](guide/template-syntax), which alters the HTML based on your application's logic and the state of application and DOM data.
+A template looks like regular HTML, except that it also contains Angular [template syntax](guide/template-syntax), which alters the HTML based on the logic of your application and the state of application and DOM data.
 Your template can use *data binding* to coordinate the application and DOM data, *pipes* to transform data before it is displayed, and *directives* to apply application logic to what gets displayed.

-For example, here is a template for the Tutorial's `HeroListComponent`.
+For example, here is a template for the `HeroListComponent` in the Tutorial.

 <code-exampleheader="src/app/hero-list.component.html" path="architecture/src/app/hero-list.component.html" ></code-example>